Followers

 Holy Tradition: The dogma received from the Elders and faithfully passed from generation to generation concerning Jesus Messiah whose suffering and ultimate victory over sin and death was foretold.
 This dogma represents Reality centered in the divine person of Jesus Christ.
 Scripture and Holy Tradition agree that nothing exists outside of Christ.
 See What is Holy Tradition?

-Horites: A moiety of the early Hebrew ruler-priest caste.
+Horite Hebrew: A moiety of the early Hebrew ruler-priest caste.
 Josephus calls the descendants of Abraham by Keturah "Horites" and quoting another ancient historian, speaks of them as "conquerors of Egypt and founders of the Assyrian Empire."
-Abraham's people were Horite Hebrew ruler-priests.
-They originated in the Nile Valley where they maintained the high mounds.
-The Horite Hebrew were devotees of God Father and God Son.
+The Horite Hebrew ruler-priests originated in the Nile Valley where they maintained the high mounds.
+They were devotees of God Father and God Son.
 The son was called Horus by the Greeks.
 In ancient Egyptian, HR means "Most High One."
 Some Horite Hebrew rulers are named in Genesis 36.
 The Horus name appears on Egyptian hieroglyphs at the beginning of dynastic civilization (c.
 3300 BC).
 The oldest known Horite Hebrew shrine is Nekhen (4000-3800 BC) across from its twin city Nekheb.
 Jews call their ancestors Horim, which is rendered "Horite" in English.

 Isomorphism: An isomorphism is a map that shows a relationship between two properties, objects, operations, structures, or patterns.
 If isomorphism exists between two structures or entities, we call the two structures or entities isomorphic.
 Isomorphic entities are identical in the way they preserve properties.
 The term applies to patterns found in the Bible, especially to doublets with the same moral message: Noah as a drunken father who curses his offspring/descendant has an isomorphic relationship to Lot as a drunken father who becomes a cause of the curse of his descendants the Moabites and the Ammonites.